biggie-boss/LoreRim/README.md

 ### Magic Changes

+- Magicka is broken in Requiem.
+I don't mind people becoming powerful, but I did some testing and, with the right setup, was able to cast Master-level spells that had a base cost of 4,000 and 1HKO's every enemy for just 200 magicka.
+These changes should alleviate that.
+- Almost all instances of perk-entry based "mod spell cost multiply value" are gone.
+Now, most of the remaining spell cost reductions contribute to the 80% cap.
+TLDR "spell cost reduction" modifiers that were setup incorrectly caused people to be able to overcap.
+- Ward Mastery is unaffected by this change.
+Unskilled Spellcasting and Novice thru Master Skill perks are unaffected.
+- Vaermina, Syrabane and Julianos are unaffected.
+Bretons and Altmer are unaffected.
+Mystic Binding is unaffected.
+- With few exceptions, most cost reduction perks in the skill trees are 0.9x (but usually are now higher magnitudes)
+- Shalidor's insights now give 200% power AND duration of spells instead of 150% power OR duration and 50% cost.
+- Battlemage Heavy Armor perk no longer provides a spell reduction buff, because that makes 0 sense than heavy armor would cast for cheaper than light armor.
+Now they get 10% stronger or longer lasting spells.
+- Agile spellcasting now has a second rank which gives 10% stronger or longer lasting spells when wearing light armor.
+- Black Book F&F Magicka now 25% stronger spells on top of 50 magicka regen to make it on par with the stamina book.
+- Black Book F&F Stamina now has a proper description showing 25% damage and 50 stamina regen.
+- Black Book F&F Half Damage now actually reduces ALL incoming spell damage by 50% instead of just destruction spells.
+- Black Book: The Sallow Regent Seeker of Sorcery is now 10% stronger or longer lasting spells
+- Mystic Empowerment is now 2x bound weapon duration but 0.9x cost.
+- All-Maker Stone: Tree.
+Now is 50% stronger spells for the duration.
+- Battlemage class skill is now 15% stronger spells on top of power attack reduction.
+- Mage class skill is now 5% stronger spells.
+- Staff Channeling is now 10/20% stronger spells while holding a staff but no cost reduction.
+- I've literally never even considered taking Metamagic.
+50% cost increase is insanely steep for 20% power.
+Now the cost increase is just 30%.
 - Removed "jump ahead" system that magic redone adds.
 With this, you could cast the spells in a higher tier for 75% of the cost.
 For example, if you picked novice destruction you cast novice spells at 50% but you could also cast apprentice spells for 75%.
 - Tier perks (novice/apprentice/etc) now taper inversely instead of all reducing cost by 50%.
 Now Novice perk brings total cost to 40%, Apprentice 45%, Adept 50%, Expert 55%, Master 60%.
 This gives slightly more reason to use lower tier spells.
 - Spell scaling has been equalized across all tiers.
 Before, Master spells would get stronger based on skill level compared to Novice spells.
 Now, all tiers scale as much as apprentice across all levels.